Nicolas-Reyland/OCR-Sudoku-Solver/README.md

 # OCR-Sudoku-Solver
-OCR Sudoku Solver Projet S3 Epita
+OCR Sudoku Solver Projet S3 Epita.
+Here is a [link to our website](https://reyland.dev/sudoku).

 ## Installation
 You need to have these installed :